-To answer these questions, I specify and estimate a structural model that captures analysts' incentives and information structure.
-In the model, analysts compete in a contest to forecast the earnings of a security in a given year.
-First, analysts observe the number of analysts in the contest and receive private signals on the actual earnings of the security.
-Then, they choose forecasts simultaneously.
-After, the actual earnings are revealed and analysts receive payoffs based on all the forecasts and the actual earnings.
+To answer these questions, I build and estimate a structural model that captures analysts' incentives and information structure.
+In this model, analysts compete in a contest to forecast the earnings of a security in a given year.
+First, analysts observe the number of analysts in the contest and receive private signals about the actual earnings of the security.
+Then, they choose their forecasts simultaneously.
+Afterward, the actual earnings are revealed, and analysts receive payoffs based on all the forecasts and the actual earnings.
 Critically, my model allows analyst payoffs to depend on absolute accuracy, relative accuracy, and optimism in a flexible way.